stianlik/bash-workspace/README.md

 10. Logout, go to sleep, login again and start working on the awesome project

         w                 # lists all workspaces
-        w use awesome     # Use the awesome project
+        w cw awesome     # Use the awesome project
                           # (links still stored under ~/.bash-workspace/log/awesome)
         w cd main         # Go to main